cloudfoundry-community/script-resource/README.md

 ### `IN`: Provide the script

-Send message to Slack, with the configured parameters.

-#### Parameters

-Required:
+Writes the script to the destination directory using the given filename, and makes it executable.